Cybertarstate/Team37_ECE230L_Sect004/README.md

 # Team37_ECE230L_Sect004
-Public Repo for course work completed in Digital Logic Lab
+Repository for the Lab folders completed in Digital Logic Lab